24 Sales Email Templates to Boost Responses Instantly

 18. Ask for Permission to Follow Up with Prospects

 Asking your prospects a simple question can have multiple benefits for your business.
 You will build trust and be able to continue the conversation with them in the future.
-The unwritten rule of email marketing is always to be polite with your potential clients and be considerate of their time and privacy.
+The unwritten rule of email marketing is to always be polite with your potential clients and be considerate of their time and privacy.

 19. Include a Call To Action (CTA) at the End of Your Message